 Figure 9: Dual Mic Triangulation16

-This attack vector would not apply as well in a corporate environment without physical access to place a phone or two mics next to the keyboard.
+This attack vector would not apply very well in a corporate environment without physical access to place a phone or two mics next to the keyboard.
 Two computers are unlikely to be able to be used a triangulation attack.
 Audio that is recorded on a default Mac configuration uses only one channel, and mics from two different computers are likely too far apart for triangulation.
 This research is noted as it seems to be the most accurate with a low amount of data, and the audio captured from a phone can still be used in this paper’s implementation.

 Recent Implementations